meilisearch/meilisearch/SECURITY.md

 # Security

-MeiliSearch takes the security of our software products and services seriously.
+Meilisearch takes the security of our software products and services seriously.

-If you believe you have found a security vulnerability in any MeiliSearch-owned repository, please report it to us as described below.
+If you believe you have found a security vulnerability in any Meilisearch-owned repository, please report it to us as described below.

 ## Suported versions

-As long as we are pre-v1.0, only the latest version of MeiliSearch will be supported with security updates.
+As long as we are pre-v1.0, only the latest version of Meilisearch will be supported with security updates.

 ## Reporting security issues

 ⚠️ Please do not report security vulnerabilities through public GitHub issues. ⚠️

 Instead, please kindly email us at security@meilisearch.com